dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ## Build Your Barcode Scanner App

-Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision SDK.
+Now you will learn how to create a simple barcode scanner using Dynamsoft Capture Vision Flutter SDK.

 ### Initialize the Project